ramosrenzo/COVID-LLM/README.md

 ## DNABERT, DNABERT-2, GROVER

-Note that DNABERT-2 will require a GPU to run.
+Note: DNABERT-2 will require a GPU to run.

 ### Setup Environment